 The directive ends a tussle that commenced after the merger of the Railway and Union Budgets, as the Finance Ministry discontinued the exercise of imparting annual subsidy to the railways.
-The Prime Minister’s Office (PMO) has directed the Ministry of Finance to fund the losses incurred by way of the railways in running non-worthwhile trains on strategic lines and backward regions.
-The directive ends a tussle that started after the merger of the Railway and Union Budgets because the Finance Ministry discontinued the exercise of offering the annual subsidy to the railways.
+The Prime Minister’s Office (PMO) has directed the Ministry of Finance to fund the losses incurred by the railways in running non-worthwhile trains on strategic lines and backward regions.
+The directive ended a brawl that started after the merger of the Railway and Union Budgets because the Finance Ministry discontinued the exercise of offering the annual subsidy to the railways.

 At an assembly held closing month, the PMO directed the Finance.

 Ministry to reimburse the losses incurred on strategic rail lines discontinued following the merger of the Budgets, said a senior Ministry of Railways authentic, who didn’t desire to be recognized.
-The assembly was chaired using Nripendra Misra, Principal Secretary to the Prime Minister, to clear up the difficulty.
+The assembly was chaired by Nripendra Misra, Principal Secretary to the Prime Minister, to clear up the difficulty.
 Railway Board Chairman A.K.
 Mital, Railway Board Financial Commissioner B.N.
-Mohapatra, Department of Financial Services Secretary Anjuli Chib Duggal, and joint secretary (Budget) in the Ministry of Finance have been consistent with resources.
+Mohapatra, Department of Financial Services Secretary Anjuli Chib Duggal, and the Ministry of Finance’s joint secretary (Budget) have been consistent with resources.

 ALSO, READ